syncfusion/blazor-docs/src/charts/sparkline/sparkline-types.md

 * Pie
 * Area

-The following code sample shows different types of Sparkline Charts.
+The following code sample shows the different types of Sparkline Charts.

 ## Line